Everything Thanksgiving: Get all our Thanksgiving recipes, how-to’s and more!

 Grocers, gourmet retailers and even fast-casual restaurants have started delivering Thanksgiving dinners.
-(And 5% of consumers plan to order takeout meals to serve on the holiday, according to the National Restaurant Association.)
+(And 5% of consumers have ordered takeout meals to serve on the holiday in years past, according to the National Restaurant Association.)
 The options range from gourmet sides and sweets to fully cooked turkey dinners.
 All you have to do is heat everything and dig in ― and express thanks that someone else did the cooking.

-Here are seven mail-order options for your Thanksgiving meal.
+Here are a few mail-order options for your Thanksgiving meal.